bahrus/templ-mount/README.md

 This is the optimal user experience, according to the experts.

-templ-mount isn't so sure, and feels a pang of guilt for not providing streaming via existing browser api's.
+templ-mount isn't so sure, and feels a pang of guilt for not providing streaming via existing browser api's thus far.

-**TODO:**  As support for streaming is  added to templ-mount's repertoire, it will need to be engineered so that the content would pipe directly to the target element (article), rendering content as it streams in, and then store the final document in the template for repeated or later use (perhaps after "exploding" internal templates).
+**TODO:**  As support for streaming is added to templ-mount's repertoire, it will need to be engineered so that the content can pipe directly to the target element (article), rendering content as it streams in, and then store the final document in the template for repeated or later use.

 <details>
     <summary>Stream of Obliviousness</summary>

 1. Chrome seems to be quite far along in supporting streaming.
 2. Demos are [here](https://streams.spec.whatwg.org/demos/).
-3. Demos rely on iFrame, and document.write, which is somewhat limited in what it can write -- from my experience, the iframe streaming / writing doesn't work when it encounters a strict tag, for example.
+3. Demos rely on iFrame, and document.write, which is somewhat limited in what it can write -- from my experience, the iframe streaming / writing doesn't work when it encounters a script tag, for example (maybe if the script throws an error it fails?).
 4. Firefox support for [WritableStream](https://platform-status.mozilla.org/) is in development.
 5. Safari has provided no indication of time-frame for stream support.
 6. More [details](https://caniuse.com/#feat=streams)
 7. Chrome (and the demos linked above) only supports a TextReader/Decoder, and relies on a temporary iframe to chunk the response into the target DOM element.
 8. Significantly, what does not appear to be in any near-term roadmap is native support for an [XML/HTML Reader](https://en.wikipedia.org/wiki/Simple_API_for_XML) .
-9. In theory, the trans-render syntax could be usable for an XML/HTML Reader, but that appears to be an irrelevant observation in the near term.
+9. In theory, the trans-render syntax could be usable for a streaming XML/HTML Reader, but that appears to be an irrelevant observation in the near term.
+The only relevance I can see is if future support for this kind of streaming would have any impact on the current api (i.e. desire not to get boxed in).

 Tentative proposal:

 Use stream api if browser supports and "stream" attribute is present.
-This will provide consistency in expectations (described below).
+But not for repeated templating.

 </details>